 Despite the modern proliferation of online businesses, many business owners still operate out of bricks and mortar premises.
 If you fall into this category, it’s a good idea to think about building insurance for your businesses.
 Similar to home insurance, but with added codicils which protect you in the event of your losing revenue following an incident involving your premises; this is the perfect choice for companies in need of comprehensive insurance solutions.

 Contents insurance can often be bought in conjunction with building insurance, but not always.
 This product is specifically designed to cover you in the event of your building contents being damaged or stolen.
-Contents insurance is not the same as product insurance – it covers everything contained within your business premises which are detailed in the terms of your insurance agreement.
+Contents insurance is not the same as product insurance – it covers everything contained within your business premises which are detailed in the terms of your business insurance agreement.